Josiah-tan/plover_clippy_2/README.md

   - Now that you have installed this plugin it's time to use it\!
   - By default the output is written into clippy\_2.org in your config files
-      - Basically the same place as where your user.json and main.json is
+      - The same place as where your user.json and main.json is located

 ### Customization

   - In your config directory create a python file:
       - clippy\_2\_cfg.py
-  - Custom code in this section should be written into this file
+  - feel free to write all your customization code here\!

 <!-- end list -->

 1. Initialization

       - Below are some states that can be set by the user
-          - Note that these are the defaults
+          - Note that these are the basic defaults (see [extended docs](docs.org::*Defaults) for more)

     <!-- end list -->